Shepherd Boy David

 Who was King David?
-David Anointed King of Israel was a creative genius, an inspiring leader, an excellent poet, a skilled warrior, and musician.
+David Anointed King of Israel was a shepherd boy.
+A creative genius, an inspiring leader, an excellent poet, a skilled warrior, and musician.
 Because of the anointing, David was victorious in his endeavors.
 Some of his reasons for success are listed, below.

 “Repentance is not just about asking for forgiveness.
 Repentance is about being recreated.”

 Also, David was a cheerful giver.
 He knew giving was, also, a form of worship.
-He didn’t give to get.
-He gave God, his best.
-He believed in “over and above” giving.
+David didn’t give to get but gave God, his best and believed in “over and above” giving.
 For the future building of Solomon’s temple, King David anointed his son Solomon according to the will of God.
 A study by J. Peterson reveals David’s tithes totaled $27,900 million in gold and $4,356 million in silver.
 His personal offerings were $837 million in gold and $30.5 million in silver.
 Another study calculated the temple’s silver and gold for, at least, $216,603,576,000.
 You can’t beat God’s giving, no matter how you try!

 David ‘s life was worship.
 He worshiped God during the good times.
 Also, he honored God in times of crisis.
 He went beyond the call of duty in giving.
 Learn from the life of one of Israel’s most powerful and successful kings.
 This was King David anointed by God.
 A good life motto would be to, “Bless the Lord at all times,” and remember, “sometimes you have to encourage yourself.”